 Research

-I'm primarily working in theoretical and computational research - and interested in both fundamentals and applications - but always keeping an eye to opportunities for collaboration with experimentalist!
+I'm primarily working in theoretical and computational research, and interested in both fundamentals and applications, but always keeping an eye to opportunities for collaboration with experimentalists.

 Examples of past and ongoing research directions include: